amancevice/pline/README.md

 ## Overview

-The payload `boto` requires for a pipeline definition is somewhat complex.
+The payload `boto3` requires for a pipeline definition is somewhat complex.
 This library provides the tools to model your pipeline using Python objects and transform the payload into the expected data structure.